 He contacts his professional body and they advise him that he seems to be following appropriate healthcare advice, his employer is aware and has placed safeguards in place and that he appears to be appropriately managing his condition.
 His professional body informed him that if he was still unsure whether or not he needed to make a declaration, then he should contact the HCPC.

-If he is sure he can adapt, limit, or stop her practice as needed to remain safe and effective, then he does not need to inform the HCPC.
+If he is sure he can adapt, limit, or stop his practice as needed to remain safe and effective, then he does not need to inform the HCPC.
 When he was in very poor health, he had stopped working by taking leave and has only begun to work again as his health has improved and since managing his condition.
 He has been able to adapt his practice as needed in order to remain safe and effective.

 If something changes and he can no longer practise safely, he will not be able to meet Standard 6.3 of his Standards of conduct, performance and ethics and should inform the HCPC immediately.